|Title:||QRZ XML Logbook Data Specification|

 for the given entity.
 An entity lookup is inferred whenever the input argument

 is all numeric.
-This entity corelates to the key given in both the
+This entity is the corelates to the key given in both the

 dxcc and the